pleumann/pasta80/README.md

 ### Snapshots and tapes

-The default output format is a simple binary file that contains exactly the bytes of the compiled program (plus a +3DOS header when compiling for the Spectrum Next).
+The default output format for the ZX Spectrum targets is a simple binary file that contains exactly the bytes of the compiled program (plus a +3DOS header when compiling for the Spectrum Next).
 In addition to that (and for more complex cases involving overlays), the compiler can also generate snapshot files or tape files, the latter including a suitable BASIC loader:

 ```bash
 $ pasta --zx48 --sna examples/hello.pas   # .sna file